netgroup-polito/frog4-sdn-do/README_INSTALL.md

 It is recommended to build ONOS from source code.

-Download the latest version of ONOS from the git repository:
+Download the latest version of ONOS from the git repository.
+Please note that this repository **must** be cloned in your home folder.

 	$ git clone https://gerrit.onosproject.org/onos